-Asian shares inch ahead while Turkish lira takes a dive
+China shares hit 21-month top; Turkish lira takes a dive

 The U.S. mission in Turkey and subsequently Turkish mission in Washington mutually reduced visa services after a U.S. mission employee was detained in Turkey last week.

-The pound popped higher on reports British Prime Minister Theresa May could sack Foreign Secretary Boris Johnson as she tries to reassert her authority after a series of political disasters.
+The pound had popped higher on reports British Prime Minister Theresa May could sack Foreign Secretary Boris Johnson as she tries to reassert her authority after a series of political disasters.

 The New Zealand dollar hit a four-month low on Monday after a final vote count in the country's tight general election released over the weekend failed to identify a clear winner.

-In commodity markets, gold held at $1,277.18 an ounce and off a two-month low touched on Friday.
+In commodity markets, gold gained 0.4 per cent to $1,280.61 an ounce and off a two-month low touched on Friday.

-Oil prices were little changed after losses last week put paid to a five-week winning streak amid concerns of over supply.
+Oil prices regained some ground on expectations that Saudi Arabia would continue to restrain its output in order to support prices, and as the amount of rigs drilling for new oil in the United States dipped.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.